 As you can see, there are a lot of what I call stereotypical answers.
 Built from a lack of education and popular bias towards technology people don’t quite understand.
 All of the answers are good and honest, typically reflective of the journey we’ve been on from live chat through machine learning to AI.

-But there are solutions that don’t fit these negative criteria.
+But some solutions don’t fit these negative criteria.
 It’s about education, perspective and real-time application.
 So below I will list 5 ways to start conversational marketing in your overall strategy.

 Use it to Support Inbound Marketing